uhMammoth/Compsci-1---Project-4/README.md

+# //Hey guys I updated the main.cpp to include a header
+# //It has the program description, purpose and team members
+# //Check it out at the top of the main.cpp

 # Compsci-1---Project-4

 Movie Ticket System

 This program  is being developed to incorporate everything we have learned in computer science course 1 into a program.